mosip/documentation/docs/integration-guide/README.md

 # Integration Guides

-Below are the guidelines and specifications for integrating any software development kit (SDK) with Inji:
+Below are the guidelines and specifications for integrating any software development kit (SDK) with Inji Mobile:

 1. The SDK should be implemented as a npm module that supports the React Native framework.